Alternatives to Annuities

-- Annuities are one of the safest options for long-term or retirement planning, but they may not be the best suited option for everyone.
+- Annuities are one of the safest options for long-term or retirement planning, but they may not be the best-suited option for every person.

-- Some people may be comfortable with higher risk alternatives with potentially greater returns or may need quick access to assets for emergencies.
+- Some may be comfortable with higher-risk alternatives with potentially greater returns or may need quick access to assets for emergencies.

 - Alternatives to variable annuities include variable life insurance.